nikhil-sinnarkar/CarND-Vehicle-Detection-master/writeup.md

 The code for training the classifier is contained in cell 7 of my jupyter notebook.

 Training the classifier was a iterative process for me.
 I would set the parameters and train the classifier and run the classifier on test data to see the accuracy.
 With the linear SVC I got around only 96% accuracy.
 This was causing many false detections in the image.
-So I tried SVC with `rbg` kernel.
+So I tried SVC with `rbf` kernel.
 This increased the accuracy to 98%.
 I again tried to fine tune my parameters and once I got the desired accuracy I stopped the iteration.

 ### Sliding Window Search